Color Blindness Simulator

 Related tools

-Check WCAG colour contrast ratios between foreground and background colours.
+Check WCAG color contrast ratios between foreground and background colors.
 See AA and AAA pass/fail badges instantly.

 Color Palette Generator